Master of Oncology and Palliative Care Nursing

 - Significant benefits for Palestinian cancer patients arising from care delivered by a more knowledgeable and skilled nursing workforce

 - Dissemination of good cancer care practice throughout the nursing and medical community through sharing of best practice

 - The establishment of leaders and role models in cancer nursing practice in Palestine

-- An enthusiasm and desire for cancer nurses to embrace more responsibility resulting from greater knowledge.
+- Enthusiasm and desire for cancer nurses to embrace more responsibility resulting from greater knowledge.

-- A potential for the emergence of Palestinian cancer nursing research
+- Potential for the emergence of Palestinian cancer nursing research

 - An ability to constructively criticize bad or outdated practice and be an agent for change in cancer and palliative care in Palestine